dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7054** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 In [Mapping Configuration](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/mapping-configuration/), for the mapping MedicareProviderNumber, a new column has been added so that states can be assigned to each number.
+This is for sites with multiple facities across multiple states that use the TruCode Encoder.
+In order for sites to update their facilities without interface script changes, a "State" column should be added to the "MedicareProviderNumber' mapping to indicate the geographic state of the facility.
+This field will be passed into TruCode if populated so that the state's appropriate medical necessity edits are returned.

+>[!Note] This is only relevant to TruCode Encoder.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">